emmaroche/emmaroche.github.io/README.md

  + Can GET upcoming movies, top rated movies, now playing movies, latest movies, similar movies, recommended movies, release dates for movies, credit and people data in API using postman.

  + Can POST user registration data to API using postman.

+ ### Interactive prototype (made using Figma) for a 'Travel Planner App': [Travel Planner App Prototype](https://www.figma.com/proto/w7IHJhvpnlKf4TotjqRGqJ/Travel-Planner-App?page-id=0%3A1&node-id=22-5358&viewport=586%2C490%2C0.11&scaling=min-zoom&starting-point-node-id=22%3A5358)

+This app was created to practise a 'User Interface Design' project, it was a personal project at first but the project further worked on and improved as part of an assignment for a module in 'Software Engineering'.

 ### GitHub Repo for youtuber-app: [Youtuber App](https://github.com/emmaroche/youtuber-app.git)